azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 > **Note:** If you are using switch -SkipTargetSubscriptionConfig, then it assumes you have done all the required configuration on the target subscriptions.
 > Like, adding the CA SPN as Reader on target sub, Creating AzSK RG and a storage account name starting with azsk, Contributor permission to SPN on AzSKRG.
 > If any of the steps are not done, then central scan automation account will skip those target subscriptions.
+> You can use the script [here](https://github.com/azsk/DevOpsKit-docs/blob/master/04-Continous-Assurance/scripts/PrepareTargetSubscriptionForCentralModeCA.md) to prepare one or more target subscriptions for central mode scanning.
+The example invocation at the bottom of the script shows how to invoke the function in the script for a single target sub.

 ##### 2.2 Updating/modifying Central Scan mode CA (multiple Automation accounts option)